Bangladesh Bank Building

 Bangladesh Bank Building is a high-rise building located in Dhaka, Bangladesh.
 It is located in Motijheel, the central business district.
 It rises to a height of 115 m and has 31 floors.
 It houses the headquarters of Bangladesh Bank.
 The building is one of the earliest high-rises in the city.
 Built in 1985, it was the tallest building in Bangladesh for 27 years, until 2012, when City Centre Dhaka Topped-out at 171 m.
-Currently, the bank building is the fourth tallest building in Bangladesh.
+Currently, the Bangladesh Bank Building is the third to ninth tallest building in Bangladesh.